Driver hurt after tanker truck overturns in Putnam crash

 PUTNAM — A driver was hurt on Wednesday after a propane tanker truck overturned and caught fire in Putnam.

-The operator and sole occupant was extricated from the vehicle and transported to Elizabethtown Community Hospital and ultimately brought to University of Vermont Medical Center (UVM) in Burlington, Vermont, with what is believed to be non-life-threatening injuries.
+The operator and sole occupant was extricated from the vehicle and transported to Elizabethtown Community Hospital and ultimately brought to University of Vermont Medical Center in Burlington with what is believed to be non-life-threatening injuries.

 State police were assisted on the scene by Essex County Emergency Services, Moreau Emergency Squad, New York State Fire, Skenesborough Emergency Rescue Squad, Washington County Department of Public Safety, Washington County Sheriff’s Office and fire departments from Putnam, Dresden, Schroon Lake, Shushan, Ticonderoga and Whitehall.